The Invitation (2015 film): Production

 In May 2012, it was announced that Luke Wilson, Zachary Quinto, Topher Grace and Johnny Galecki had initially been scheduled to star in the film, with Karyn Kusama directing from a screenplay written by Phill Hay and Matt Manfredi, and XYZ Films producing the film alongside Martha Griffin, Manfredi and Hay.
 In July 2014, it was revealed that production on the film had concluded, with Logan Marshall-Green, Michiel Huisman, Emayatzy Corinealdi, Lindsay Burdge, and John Carroll Lynch starring.
 The Invitation is the second feature to be financed by Gamechanger Films.

 Kusama was influenced by the slow reveal of Let the Right One In and the unraveling family reunion in Festen.
 She cited the film's theme as "a metaphor for what the nightmare of anxiety really is, which is this irrational sense that people are trying to hurt you somehow".

 Release

-The film had its world premiere at South by Southwest on March 13, 2015.
-Shortly after, it was announced Drafthouse Films had acquired distribution rights to the film.
-The film went on to screen at the London Film Festival on October 9, 2015, and was released on April 8, 2016, in a limited release and through video on demand.
+The film premiered at South by Southwest on March 13, 2015.
+Shortly after, it was announced that Drafthouse Films had acquired distribution rights.
+The film went on to screen at the London Film Festival on October 9, 2015, and was released on April 8, 2016 in a limited release and through video on demand.